 side of the Occitan forces.

-INCLUDED: tour transport, 6 lunches, 5 suppers, 6 hotel nights, all entry fees.
+INCLUDED: tour transport, 6 lunches, 2 suppers, 6 hotel nights (days 1 to 6), all entry fees.

-EXCLUDED: Travel to and from the Languedoc, Lunch & Supper on the free day.
-Supper & accommodation on days 0 and 7.
+EXCLUDED: Travel to and from the Languedoc; breakfasts, lunch on the free day, 4 suppers.
+Hotel nights for days 0 and 7.

-We will be staying at a hotel at Alet les Bains - for the seven days (six nights) of the tour.
+We will be staying at a hotel near Couiza - for the seven days (six nights) of the tour.
 The tour starts and ends in Toulouse.
 You are free to make your own arrangements to get to and from Toulouse but we can recommend the Hotel Raymond IV (three star) which is central, ideally placed for the tour, and only a short walk from the railway station in Toulouse.

 There are no age or health restrictions, but you should be aware that there is some uphill walking.
 The most demanding is Montsegur - about 40 minute uphill walk, but we go slowly and take several stops.
 A few people chose to skip this.